Hawaii Archipelago

 Compared to the other regions, Hawai`i has a diverse fishery sector which includes shallow- and deep-set longline, Main Hawaiian Islands (MHI) troll and handline, offshore handline, and the aku boat (pole and line) fisheries.

-The MHI troll was the second largest fishery in Hawai`i at 5% of the catch and revenue, respectively.
+The shallow-set longline fishery was the second largest fishery in Hawai`i at 6-7% of the catch and revenue, respectively.

-The shallow-set longline, MHI handline, aku boat, offshore handline fisheries and other gear types made up the remainder of the composition of the fishery.
+The MHI troll, handline, aku boat, offshore handline fisheries and other gear types made up the remainder of the composition of the fishery.

 Bottomfish

-In 2020, the Main Hawaiian Island Deep 7 bottomfish fishery was characterized by decreasing trends in fishing effort and participation relative to measured averages.
-Though the number of fish caught and the pounds landed also decreased, effort and participation were lower and the CPUE for the fishery decreased relative to short- and long-term averages and lower than each of the past five years.
+In 2022, the Main Hawaiian Island Deep 7 bottomfish fishery was characterized by increasing trends in fishing effort and participation relative to measured short-term averages.
+Though the number of fish caught and the pounds landed increased, effort and participation were lower and the CPUE for the fishery decreased relative to long-term averages and lower than each of the past ten years.

 Crustacean Fisheries

-In 2020, the crustacean fishery saw an decrease in participation, effort and pounds caught below the short and long term average.
-Considering the crustacean MUS evaluated, participation and catch values in the fishery for deepwater shrimp (Heterocarpus laevigatus) were not disclosed due to data confidentiality despite having shown an increase in catch and CPUE last year.
-Kona crab fishery statistics were down in 2020.
-There were 12 commercial license holders that reported 42 trips landing 4,200 pounds of Kona crab.
-The estimated CPUE increased to 100.01 pounds per trip for 2020.
+In 2022, the crustacean fishery saw an decrease in participation, effort and pounds caught below the short and long term average.
+Deepwater shrimp (Heterocarpus laevigatus) fishery saw an increase in catch at 13,864 pounds in 2022, but decrease in effort and participation relative to short and long-term averages.
+Kona crab fishery statistics were down in 2022.
+There were 19 commercial license holders that reported 53 trips landing 2,500 pounds of Kona crab.
+The estimated CPUE increased to 67.3 pounds per trip for 2022.

 Non-Commercial Fisheries